 You should cut down the number of plugins and third-party scripts in your store to improve page speed.
 Third-party scripts consist of a variety of elements that have a negative impact on website performance.
-As a result, Magento Experts advise limiting the use of third-party scripts to enhance store performance.
+As a result, Magento Adobe Commerce Developers advise limiting the use of third-party scripts to enhance store performance.

 5. Upgrade your Hosting services:

 The amount of Magento store traffic increases by selecting the right hosting package.
 Shared hosting services are quite affordable but lead to low speeds for your website.
 So, if your budget is high and you can afford independent hosting services, then you should go for it.